CollectionBuilder/collectionbuilder.github.io/pages/community/funded-opportunities.md

 {:.pt-3}
 ## LIS Incentives Program

+*Like many federal awards, CollectionBuilder's IMLS grant was terminated in 2025.
+There are no currently funded opportunities.*

-The **CollectionBuilder Incentives Program** is the latest grant-funded opportunity for using and contributing to CollectionBuilder.
+The **CollectionBuilder Incentives Program** is a grant-funded opportunity for using and contributing to CollectionBuilder.

 **Who is this for?**
 We are seeking instructors, students, and digital librarians who are interested in engaging with CollectionBuilder and providing formal feedback to the development team.